CydVilla/Star-Wars/README.md

 ## Project Name

-Which Star Wars character are you?: Definitive Edition
+Star Wars VS

 ## Project Description

-This project will determine what Star Wars character you are.
+This project will pit two Star Wars characters against each other in an epic battle.

 ## API and Data Sample